YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -R[ECORD]

-* You might use -RECORD to integrate MUPIP BACKUP -BYTESTREAM with an external backup mechanism.
+* You might use RECORD to integrate MUPIP BACKUP BYTESTREAM with an external backup mechanism.

-* -RECORD replaces the previously RECORDed transaction identifier for the database file.
+* RECORD replaces the previously RECORDed transaction identifier for the database file.

-* Incompatiable with: -OFF and -OVERRIDE.
+* Incompatiable with: OFF and OVERRIDE.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Examples for MUPIP FREEZE